 The Athena SWAN Charter was established in 2005 to recognise and encourage a commitment to the advancement of the careers of women in STEMM (science, technology, engineering maths and medicine).

-The Department of Applied Sciences is proud to have received a Bronze Athena SWAN award in 2013 and 2016.
+The Department of Applied Sciences is proud to have received a Bronze Athena SWAN award in 2013 and 2016, and a Silver Athena SWAN award in 2020.
 View the 2016 Bronze submission document and read case studies from staff and students within the department expressing their views on Athena SWAN.

-UWE Bristol also holds a University level Athena SWAN Bronze Award.
+UWE Bristol holds a University level Athena SWAN Bronze Award.

 Athena SWAN Departmental Surveys